noodlestan/noodles-ui/packages/support/live-app/README.md

 ## Deploying

-The built app is automatically served when you run `npm run dev:nui` in a design system library, for instance [Sandbox UI](../../libs/sandbox-ui/README.md).
+The built app is automatically served when you run `npm run dev:nui` in a design system library, for instance [Lab UI](../../libs/lab-ui/README.md).

 In production mode, since the app is served directly from http://localhost:3131/ there is no proxy involved.